homeday-de/homeday-blocks/src/services/README.md

-`param {Object} el: the DOM element to scroll to` `param {Number} [offset=0]: scrolling offset to the element.` `param {Boolean} onlyIfNotVisible: scrolls to the element only if this is not visible.
+`param {Object} el: the DOM element to scroll to` `param {Number} [offset=0]: scrolling offset to the element.` `param {Boolean} [onlyIfNotVisible=true]: scrolls to the element only if this is not visible.
 The check of the visibility is made with isElVisible described above`